 Provost and Senior Vice President

-As provost, Dr. Paula O’Loughlin oversees academic affairs and student affairs divisions of Augsburg University: the faculty and academic program; student affairs (campus life, multicultural life, residence life, counseling and wellness, StepUP); and student support offices (registrar, library, advising, CLASS, URGO, career services).
-Her direct reports include the academic deans, the dean of students, the vice president for student success, the assistant provost for global education and experience, the assistant provost for academic administration, the assistant provost for experiential learning and meaningful work, and the director of the library.
+As provost, Dr. Paula O’Loughlin oversees academic affairs and student affairs divisions of Augsburg University: the faculty and academic program; student affairs (campus life, residence life, counseling and wellness, StepUP); and student support offices (registrar, library, advising, CLASS, URGO, career services).
+Her direct reports include the school directors, the dean of students, the vice president for student success, the assistant provost for global education and experience, the assistant provost for academic administration, the assistant provost for experiential learning and meaningful work, and the director of the library.
 As a strategic partner to the president and other vice presidents, she serves on a number of university committees and task forces.

 O’Loughlin assumed the role of Provost at Augsburg University on July 1, 2022.
 Prior to this appointment, she served as provost and dean of the faculty at Coe College in Cedar Rapids, Iowa, since 2016 and also served the institution as interim dean of students and Title IX coordinator.
 Prior to Coe College, she served in leadership positions at Gustavus Adolphus College and the University of Minnesota–Morris.
 She has also taught at Carleton College, Macalester College, and the University of Minnesota–Twin Cities.
 O’Loughlin earned her PhD in political science from the University of Minnesota and her bachelor’s degree in government from Smith College in Northampton, Mass.
 Throughout her career, she has been recognized for excellence in teaching, advising, leadership, service, and scholarship.